 FitBark promotes health for dogs, helping pet owners catch the early signs of any illness or lack of fitness in their pets.
 The homepage sports a promotional video.
 With WooCommerce integration, the website doubles as an online store selling dog health monitors.
 The sticky header helps a user move to any page quickly.
 Meanwhile, the sticky social sidebar allows instant sharing on social networks.

 Mad About You

-Did you know that peanut butter can be used in so many recipes?
+Did you know that you can use peanut butter in so many recipes?
 I counted over 60 recipes in which it can be used on Recipes.Baker’s Cousin blog, all placed in a neat grid on which you can click to read the recipe.
 Peanut Butter was the ingredient for the contest in which bakers submitted recipes in the last month.
 The next month’s ingredient is Apples.
 Any baker desiring to submit a recipe clicks on the ‘Get a Taste ‘ Button and can submit a recipe on the main website after signing up.
 You’ll be glad of the Back To Top button, seeing the number of entries submitted and displayed in the grid.

 Hamish Robertson is a professional photographer.
 His portfolio page carries exhibits styled to appear like paintings hanging on a wall, against a mute grey background.
 The menu is retained in the sidebar at the left, leaving the rest of the screen space available for display of photographs.
 Wherever required, the menu items have sub-items that are well categorized helping a visitor to navigate the website easily.

 Titlegraphic is a digital creative studio catering to both established and new businesses.
-All the pages kept short.
+All the pages are kept short.
 The portfolio is well categorized and slotted to different sub pages.
-The Call to Action buttons are conveniently placed for a reader to see their work and reach out to them.
+Moreover, the Call to Action buttons are conveniently placed for readers to see their work and reach out to them.

 Mast & Falls